Our mission is to use the performing arts to bring to the fore of public attention the needs of the poor, the marginalized and the oppressed.

 Summer camps do fill up in advance each year.
 Scholarship applications must be received by April 15th each year.

-EMAIL US FOR YOUR APPLICATION FORMS: THEJUSTICETHEATERPROJECT@GMAIL.COM or fill out this form and we'll email you an application in December.
+EMAIL US FOR YOUR APPLICATION FORMS: THEJUSTICETHEATERPROJECT@GMAIL.COM or fill out this form and we'll email you an application.
+Scholarship applications due by April 15th.
+Couselor applications due by APRIL 1st.
+No exceptions.

 - The Raleigh "Lion King, JR." camp conducted in July and is now for rising 1st grade to rising 9th grade.